arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

-title = "Angular Date Pipe & formatting date times in Angular with examples" subtitle = "Learn how to format dates in Angular using Angular date Pipe" type="post" summary ="Angular date pipe used to format dates in angular according to their locale information." keywords=["angular datepipe,formatting dates in Angular"] date="2019-06-19T01:01:05+0000" lastmod="2019-06-19T18:10:05+0000"
+title = "Angular Date Pipe & formatting date times in Angular with examples" subtitle = "Learn how to format dates in Angular using Angular date Pipe" type="post" summary ="Angular date pipe used to format dates in angular according to the given datetime formats,timezone and country locale information." keywords=["angular datepipe,formatting dates in Angular"] date="2019-06-19T01:01:05+0000" lastmod="2019-06-19T18:10:05+0000"